-Standard are designed not therefore suit a working and compact with neatly nails, and generous leather sloping pasterns.
+The feet described in the Standard are designed not to be easily damaged and therefore suit a working dog.
+The feet should be round and compact with neatly fitting well arched toes, short nails, and generous leather like pads, coming off slightly sloping pasterns.
 Long thin hare feet are incorrect, as are very tight cat feet with the bone going right down to the foot.
 The size of the feet should be in balance with the dog, neither too large and clumsy, nor too small and neat.